zhengzaixiazai/autosub/README.md

                         text/docs/languages(arg_num = 1) (default: None)
   -SRC lang_code, --src-language lang_code
                         Lang code/Lang tag for translation source language.
-If not given, use langcodes to get a best matching of the "-S"/"--speech-language".
-If using py-googletrans as
+If not given, use py-googletrans to auto-detect the src language. (arg_num = 1) (default: auto) -D lang_code, --dst-language lang_code
-                        the method to translate, WRONG INPUT STOP RUNNING.
-                        (arg_num = 1) (default: None)
-  -D lang_code, --dst-language lang_code
                         Lang code/Lang tag for translation destination
-                        language.
-Same attention in the "-SRC"/"--src-
-                        language". (arg_num = 1) (default: None)
+                        language. (arg_num = 1) (default: None)
   -bm [mode [mode ...]], --best-match [mode [mode ...]]
-                        Allow langcodes to get a best matching lang code when your input is wrong.
-Only functional for py- googletrans and Google Speech V2.
+                        Use langcodes to get a best matching lang code when your input is wrong.
+Only functional for py- googletrans and Google Speech API.
+If langcodes not installed, use fuzzywuzzy instead.
 Available modes: s, src, d, all. "s" for "-S"/"--speech-language". "src" for "-SRC"/"--src-language". "d" for "-D"/"--dst-
                         language".
 (3 >= arg_num >= 1)